Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Hubble Constant Measurement Methodology

 \subsection{Gaussian process regression for unanchored luminosity distance $[H_0 D_L(z)]^{\rm SN}$ and $[H(z)]^{\rm CC}$}

 The core issue here is that both SN and Hubble parameter $H(z)$ data consist of discrete observational points, while BAO measurements are rarely available at the same redshifts as the other two probes.
-To ensure consistency across datasets and obtain a robust estimate of $H_0$ with minimal model dependence, we employ GPR to reconstruct continuous representations of the SNe and $H(z)$ data.
+To ensure consistency across datasets and obtain a robust estimate of $H_0$ with minimal model dependence, we employ Gaussian Process Regression (GPR) to reconstruct continuous representations of the SNe and $H(z)$ data.

-GPR provides a non-parametric approach to function reconstruction within an infinite-dimensional function space, effectively mitigating overfitting concerns \citep{2019JCAP...12..035K}.
-In this work, we employ GPR \citep{2010PhRvL.105x1302H,2010PhRvD..82j3502H,2012PhRvD..85l3530S,2019ApJ...886L..23L,2024MNRAS.528.1354L} for model-independent posterior sampling of cosmological quantities, utilizing the \texttt{GPHist} code\footnote{\url{https://github.com/dkirkby/gphist}} \citep{2019JCAP...12..035K}.
-The method delivers, at each redshift, both the expected value of the reconstructed function and its confidence interval, yielding continuous probability distribution functions (PDFs) across the redshift range.
+GPR provides a non-parametric approach to function reconstruction within an infinite-dimensional function space, effectively mitigating overfitting concerns while maintaining flexibility in capturing potential deviations from standard cosmology \citep{2019JCAP...12..035K}.
+In this work, we employ GPR for model-independent posterior sampling of cosmological quantities, utilizing the \texttt{GPHist} code\footnote{\url{https://github.com/dkirkby/gphist}} \citep{2019JCAP...12..035K}.

-We generate a large ensemble of functions $\gamma(z)$ governed by a covariance specified through a kernel function.
-Adopting the squared-exponential kernel, the covariance is given by:
+{We generate a large ensemble of functions $\gamma(z)$ governed by a covariance specified through a kernel function.
+Following the established methodology in \citet{2019JCAP...12..035K}, we adopt the squared-exponential kernel:}

-where the hyperparameters $\sigma_f$ and $\ell$ are marginalized over.
-In our implementation, $\gamma(z)$ is defined as $\gamma(z) = m_B(z) - m_{\rm fid}(z)$, where $m_{\rm fid}(z)$ represents the apparent magnitude derived from the best-fit $\Lambda$CDM expansion history to the SN data \cite{2023JCAP...02..014H,2024EPJC...84..873G}.
-This choice of mean function allows the GPR to capture subtle deviations from the fiducial cosmology.
-We note that tests with alternative kernel functions showed no significant impact on the reconstruction outcomes.
+{where $s_i = \ln(1+z_i) / \ln(1+z_{\rm max})$ with $z_{\rm max} = 2.261$ being the maximum redshift of the supernova sample.
+Here, $\sigma_f$ determines the amplitude of the random fluctuations and $\ell$ determines the coherence length (equivalently, $1/\ell$ is proportional to the number of fluctuations in the redshift range).
+This kernel choice ensures that the reconstructed functions are infinitely differentiable and provides a natural framework for modeling smooth variations in cosmological relations.}